wow-actions/wip/README.md

 ## Usage

-Create a `.github/workflows/wip.yml` file in the repository you want to install this action, then add the following to it:
+Create a `.github/workflows/wip.yml` file in the repository you want to install this action:

 ```yml
 name: WIP